raspberrypilearning/party-popper/en/step_1.md

 Make a reusable party popper that rewards you with a light and sound display when it is pulled.

-In the [LED Firefly project](https://projects.raspberrypi.org/en/projects/led-firefly){:target="_blank"}, you used a single colour LED.
+In the [LED firefly project](https://projects.raspberrypi.org/en/projects/led-firefly){:target="_blank"}, you used a single colour LED.
 For your party popper, you will be using a different kind of LED, called an RGB LED that can display multiple colours.

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 10px;">